-This cake gets me every time!!!
+This Pop of Lemon Poppy Cake gets me every time!!!
 I was actually craving it because my mother-in-law makes a cake just like it and I hoover at least 2 down when I visit Israel, but since we aren’t traveling there anytime soon, I played around in the kitchen and came up with my own version.
-The bright citrus glaze makes this cake extremely addictive, which makes this cake dangerous…I CRAVE IT ON THE REGS.
+The bright citrus glaze makes this cake extremely addictive, which also makes this cake dangerous…I CRAVE IT ON THE REGS.
 Ido and I ate this cake in 1 day….1 day!

 It’s the perfect summer cake and I love serving it with coffee in the afternoon or I cut myself a nice piece for breakfast.
 Heating the poppy seeds in the milk is KEY.
 It really opens up the flavor of the seeds which lend such a gorgeous flavor to the cake.

 note- If you can’t find poppy seeds or just don’t like them, ignore the step to infuse the milk and just don’t add them.
 This recipe makes the most ridiculous lemon loaf.

 - 1 1/3 cups ap flour

 - 1/4 tsp kosher salt